Kyle01/Better-Billboard/readme.md

 # Overview
 To complete

+# Implementation Details
+## Backend
+Backend is written in Python and is a Flask App Deployed on Vercel

+## Cron
+Cron a Python written AWS Lambda Function with an AWS scheduled cron event every Tuesday (32 5 ? * 3 * ).
+The CRON hits the backend and tell it to perform the scrape amd save it to the database.

 # Getting Started Guide
 ## Backend
 1. Ensure you have python installed using `$ python --version`.
 The project supports Python 3.12.4